 - Through the symbiotic relationship between Facebook and the advertisements, marketers get more business and John gets his new fishing pole.

 Through social media, HyperTargeting is an outlet to the marketing tactics of the advertising world.
-When used correctly, it can become an innovative tool of touching the individuality of humankind and reaching out to a multitude of various people.
+When used correctly, it can become an innovative tool of targeting prospects.

 The key phrase in that is “when used correctly.”
 If Company A is advertising bread and using HyperTargeting, their target audience won’t become narrowed; rather, it will stay more or less the same amount due to the fact that everyone loves bread in some shape or form.
 A specific interest, like John’s fishing, is specific enough to gain an audience, and yet the audience is large enough to keep business up and running.